-6:11 We have spoken freely to you, Corinthians; our heart is wide open...13 In return widen your hearts also....
-7:2 Make room in your hearts for us...
-4 (as) I said before that you are in our hearts, to die together and to live together.
+6:11 We have spoken freely to you, Corinthians; our heart is wide open ...
+13 In return widen your hearts also.

+7:2 Make room in your hearts for us ...
+4 [as] I said before that you are in our hearts, to die together and to live together.

 This is a pretty remarkable statement coming from Paul, because Paul's relationship with the Corinthians had not been easy.
 They'd lied about him, questioned his motives, spread gossip about him, and just been downright prickly toward him.
-He had every reason to cancel them--which is probably what most of us would have done.
-If Paul had operated by the rules of modern psycho-therapy, he'd have said: "Look, this is just a negative relationship in my life and my counselor says I don't have any space for negative, draining relationships, so I'm cutting ties and walking away to be with more life-giving, positive people."
+He had every reason to cancel them-which is probably what most of us would have done.
+If Paul had operated by the rules of modern psychotherapy, he'd have said: "Look, this is just a negative relationship in my life, and I don't have any space for negative, draining relationships, so I'm cutting ties and walking away."
 Remarkably, however, Paul didn't do that, because that's not authentic Christianity.
 The body of Christ is a place where you don't walk away when things get difficult.